gregalia/cert-tracker/README.md

 - Dual-stack internet connection
   - Not required, but you'll see errors in the logs

-Before we run the app, let's see if we have IPv6 connectivity[^docker-ipv6]:
+Before we run the app, let's see if we have IPv6 connectivity:

 ```sh
 ping6 2606:4700:4700::1111
 ```

-Create an IPv6 docker network and test:
+Create an IPv6 docker network and test:[^docker-ipv6]

 ```sh
 docker network create --ipv6 --subnet=2001:db8:1::/64 ipv6net